Ronnie Mann

 Ronnie Mann (born 12 October 1986) is an English professional mixed martial artist who competes in the featherweight division.
-A professional MMA competitor since 2003, Mann has mostly fought in England and Japan.

-Mann is a veteran of the former top English organisation Cage Rage Championships and was a quarter-finalist in the Sengoku Featherweight Grand Prix in 2009, losing to Hatsu Hioki.
-Mann is also the current Shark Fights Featherweight champion, after defeating Doug Evans in September 2010.
+A professional competitor from 2003 to 2017, Mann has mostly fought in England and Japan.
+Mann is a veteran of the former top English organisation Cage Rage Championships and was a quarterfinalist in the Sengoku Featherweight Grand Prix in 2009, losing to Hatsu Hioki.

 Mixed martial arts career

 Background and early career

 Mann grew up in Cheltenham, England.
 Mann also idolised Marco Ruas and Royce Gracie as a youngster after being introduced to the Ultimate Fighting Championship.
 Mann began taking Muay Thai lessons at the age of 11 and participated in jiu-jitsu and kickboxing tournaments at the age of 13.
 Mann competed in his first amateur fight at the age of 16 and turned professional a year later.